asayem172153/Given-a-list-of-integers-find-the-maximum-and-minimum-elements/README.md

-# Given-a-list-of-integers-find-the-maximum-and-minimum-elements
-Given a list of integers, find the maximum and minimum elements
+# Given a list of integers, find the maximum and minimum elements